MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Vacation Settlement:**

-    - After Cancel process of the Vacation Settlement is completed, then user moved to **Visa Request** stage.
+    - After reject process of Vacation Settlement is completed, then it will send to Visa Request stage.

        - *In The action field is following to,*